 The President reports to the Board of Directors and is responsible for the overall operation of the school, its programs, and services.
 The President will build and directly manage an Executive Leadership Team comprised of the Principals, Business Manager and Director of Family & Community Partnerships.
-In the start-up years, the Urban League's Chief Financial Officer, School Development Director, Vice President of Investor Relations and Vice President of Development & Communications will assist the organization in areas of finance, contract compliance, fundraising, marketing and communications, and overall school evaluation and assessment for replication.
+In the start-up years, the Urban League's Chief Financial Officer, School Development Director, and Vice President of Development & Communications will assist the organization in areas of finance, contract compliance, fundraising, marketing and communications, and overall school evaluation and assessment for replication.

 The President is also responsible for facilitating strategic planning with the Board of Directors; recruiting, developing, evaluating, and retaining highly effective principals, fundraising and ensuring the organization meets its annual fundraising goals; planning for school operations, finance, facilities acquisition, budgeting, growth, and replication; ensuring the organization executes an effective communications and marketing plan; maintaining compliance with local, state, and federal laws and obligations to the chartering authority; and serving as the school's primary spokesperson.
-The President will report to the Board of Directors.